 In 2014, a 20GB U2 Special Edition iPod Classic sold for $90,000 on eBay.
 Wellings has one similar to that one, but has never been offered more than a few thousand pounds for an iPod in his collection.

-So the most important words to collectors are these: buyer beware.
+So the most important words to collectors are these: Buyer beware.

 “If you have to have it tomorrow, it’s never a good price,” Burke says.
 “There’s no rhyme or reason to when (values go up).
 It strikes out of nowhere and the pricing is unbelievable.
-I’ve had people tell me first generation Apple Watches were being bought for the same reason.
+I’ve had people tell me first-generation Apple Watches were being bought for the same reason.
 I disagree (on future value), but I could be wrong.”

 Burke suggests using the website Terapeak to view past sales of items on eBay to get a sense for the value of items.

-With collectors in mind
+With Apple collectors in mind

-Ivan Chernov, an iOS developer who lives in Germany, collects only special edition iPods, which were produced in limited numbers with the name of a certain celebrity or band, such as U2, No Doubt, Madonna and Tony Hawk.
+Ivan Chernov, an iOS developer who lives in Germany, collects only special-edition iPods, which were produced in limited numbers with the name of a certain celebrity or band, such as U2, No Doubt, Madonna and Tony Hawk.
 These iPods are marked with either an engraved autograph or logo.

 Did you have a love affair with your iPod?
 How cool was your playlist and what music did you discover?
 Share your iPod story in the comments below.